 - In a large bowl, whisk together butter, milk, sugar, egg and salt.
 Add yeast mixture when ready and stir until combined.
 Add two cups of flour and stir until smooth.
 Add the remaining flour 1/2 cup at a time.
 Knead for 5 minutes.
 If the dough is too sticky, you can add a little more flour.

-- Once dough is nice and soft, cover the bowl with plastic wrap and place in a warm spot.
+- Once dough is nice and soft, cover the bowl with plastic wrap or a towel and place in a warm spot.

 - Cut the dough into 1 inch pieces with floss or a large knife.
 Place dough rolls onto a buttered baking dish, about 1 inch apart.
 Let rolls sit for another hour or until rolls have doubled in size.